oldu73/doc/docs/aws/amplify/env/setup.md

 Grant the service role to Amplify.
 Choose Save and deploy.

-After the build completes you will get branches deployments available at https://<dev, test, main>.appid.amplifyapp.com.
+After the build completes you will get branches deployments available at https:// `dev` or `test` or `main` .appid.amplifyapp.com.

 ---